 - Princess Promenade: Snow White, Jasmine, Belle and Aurora

 But that's not all!
 Several other characters have popped up around EPCOT.
-Alice and Mary Poppins took turns greeting guests from the gazebo in the U.K. pavilion.
-We also saw Joy dancing in the gardens right next to Journey into the Imagination with Figment.
-Winnie the Pooh might've been busy eating honey while we were there, but we've heard that others have seen him catching butterflies in the same spot as Joy.
+Alice and Mary Poppins take turns greeting guests from the gazebo in the U.K. pavilion.
+We've also seen Joy dancing in the gardens right next to Journey into the Imagination with Figment.
+Alternatively, Winnie the Pooh catches butterflies in the same spot as Joy.

 A Taste of EPCOT International Food and Wine Festival